10 Mistakes to Avoid When Job Hunting on LinkedIn

 So remember that your failure to use all of these options which many others are not only using but leveraging sets you behind significantly.

-Not having enough clarity
+Not having clarity

 One of the biggest setbacks, however, would be a lack of clarity in terms of who you are, what you want, the kind of organisations you’d like to work for and the kind of work you’d like to do.
 It means you’re open to anything but also, nothing.
 There is no direction, no desire, not outcome.